Pressure-Treated Wood: Should you use Cedar Instead?

 Consider the fact that the treatment of pressure treated wood does not penetrate the entire piece of wood.
 This means that while the surface is rot resistant, the center is not.
 As soon as the protective barrier is penetrated by a screw, nail, or other hardware, the center of the wood is susceptible to rot.
 Look at the following picture of a pressure-treated 6×6 for example.
 Note the outside and end of the piece is treated, but the middle of the wood is not.

 Aside from environmental concerns, treated wood can just be downright difficult to use in building projects.
-First, treated lumber usually comes very wet from the supplier and shrinks across its width as it dries, so outdoor building projects can be derailed by misaligned lumber pieces.
-Depending on the kind of wood you like, treatment tends to discolor your lumber, turning it a greener shade than its natural hue.
+First, treated lumber usually comes very wet from the supplier and shrinks across its width as it dries.
+Outdoor building projects can be derailed by misaligned lumber pieces.
+Depending on the kind of wood you like, treatment tends to discolor your lumber, turning it to a greener shade than its natural hue.
 This is acceptable in some situations such as hidden portions of a deck.
 But for your finished millwork such as porch railing, you need a better wood.
-Also, treated woods corrodes your steel and aluminum fasteners faster than untreated wood does, meaning that you’ll need to take extra precaution – and extra expense – in using stainless steel fasteners.
-And finally, wood species that is used for treating typically does not mill as smooth as is needed for finished millwork such as porch railing.
-It is often some species of pine.
+Treated woods corrodes your steel and aluminum fasteners faster than untreated wood does, meaning that you’ll need to take extra precaution – and extra expense – in using stainless steel fasteners.
+Finally, wood species that is used for treating typically does not mill as smooth as is needed for finished millwork such as porch railing.
+Treated wood is often some species of pine.
 This is why, if you’ve seen pressure treated spindles in box stores, you’ll typically note a very rough surface which is not conducive to Victorian porch architecture.